How to Create a Snoezelen Area

 A Snoezelen area is a therapeutic, sensory-stimulating environment that can be used for residents with dementia.
 Snoezelen rooms can improve communication for your residents while also reducing aggressive behavior.
 Here are a few quick ideas:

-- Lights.
+- Visuals.
 Use inexpensive visual elements that can be plugged in easily, like lava lamps or bubble lamps, night lights, or a bubble machine.
 For more visual stimulation, place a colorful mural on the wall.
 Activity: Brush your resident's hair as she holds a handheld mirror.

 - Smells.
 Set up a diffuser machine where you can use aromatic essential oils.
 Activity: Assemble potpourri sachets or apply scented lotion.